 Windows Native Access

 On Windows, Æsh Readline needs access to the Windows Console API (Kernel32) for raw terminal input, console mode control, and terminal size detection.
-Starting with version 3.6, the terminal-tty module ships as a multi-release JAR with two implementations:
+The terminal-tty module ships as a multi-release JAR with two implementations:

 | Java Version | Implementation | Native Code Required |